What hiring managers actually look for

 Do I need to know Python for a data analyst role?

-Increasingly, yes.
-SQL is still the most important skill, but Python (especially Pandas and NumPy) is listed in 60%+ of data analyst postings in 2026.
-If you only know SQL and Excel, you'll be competitive for junior roles, but Python opens up significantly more opportunities.
+SQL remains the core requirement, but Python (especially Pandas and NumPy) now appears in a large share of data analyst postings alongside it.
+If you only know SQL and Excel, you can still be competitive for junior roles, but adding Python for data cleaning, data modeling, and automation opens up significantly more opportunities and pairs naturally with R for statistical analysis.

 How long should a data analyst resume be?

 One page for under 7 years of experience.
-Two pages only if you have significant project portfolios, publications, or leadership experience.
-Quality beats quantitya focused one-page resume outperforms a padded two-pager.
+Use two pages only if you have significant project portfolios, publications, or leadership experience.
+Quality beats quantity, so a focused one-page resume that highlights SQL, Python, and dashboard impact outperforms a padded two-pager.

-Tableau or Power BIwhich should I learn first?
+Should I learn Tableau or Power BI first?

 Should I include a portfolio link on my resume?

-Absolutely.
-A GitHub portfolio with clean, well-documented analysis projects is one of the strongest signals a data analyst candidate can send.
-Include 3-5 projects with clear questions, methodologies, and visualizations.
-Link it in your contact header.
+Yes.
+A portfolio with clean, well documented analysis projects is one of the strongest signals a data analyst can send.
+Include 3 to 5 projects that each show a clear business question, the SQL or Python you used, the data cleaning steps, and a Tableau or Power BI visualization of the result, then link it in your contact header.

 Build your data analyst resume now